Friday, 24, Apr, 2026

 Headnote :

-The suit out of which the present appeal arose was one for redemption of some occupancy lands, owned and mortgaged by two brothers, S and A, the Khata of the lands standing in the name of S as the registered occupant under s.
-74 of the Bombay Land Revenue Code, 1879.
-The mortgage, which was a usufru...
+The case that led to the current appeal involved a request for the redemption of certain occupancy lands that were owned and mortgaged by two brothers, S and A. The lands were registered under S\'s name as the occupant according to section 74 of the Bombay Land Revenue Code, 1879.
+The usufructuary m...

 Chhadami Lal Jain & Ors Vs. The State of Uttar Pradesh and another [1959] INSC 115 (14 September 1959)